At its core, sales enablement is about getting the best out of your sales reps.

 AI can help you capture more and better leads, too.

 Scaling sustainably is hard.
-And in a world where optimizing customer interactions for the best possible experience at every touchpoint is the only way to ensure you’re capitalizing on your opportunities, putting your best foot forward from the first interaction is a must.
+In a world where optimizing customer interactions for the best possible experience at every touchpoint is the only way to ensure you’re capitalizing on your opportunities, putting your best foot forward from the very first interaction is a must.

 6) More personalized onboarding

-If you’re stretched thin, it’s rare you’ll have time to repeatedly audit your programs.
+If you’re stretched thin, you’ll rarely have time to audit your programs repeatedly.

-Time to first sale (TTFS) is a metric your bosses will have their eye on.
+Time to first sale (TTFS) is a metric your bosses will be watching.
 And for good reason.
 Until your reps start making your org money, they’re costing it money.
 As an enabler, it’s your job to keep TTFS as low as possible.
 You do this, in part, by making your onboarding program the best it can be.

 AI can help.

 It can analyze existing onboarding practices and tie them to success metrics.
-It’ll suggest ways you can make the program better in the short term.
+It’ll suggest ways you can improve the program in the short term.
 More sophisticated tools can actually edit and improve the program itself, tailoring upcoming sessions to each new rep’s needs based on their developing performance data.

 7) Personalized sales training and coaching